kemapak/factorial-tdd/README.md

 Code examples and walkthrough of how to write unit test using TDD approach.

-After to set up the project please read [Factorial TDD](factorial-tdd.md) and follow the step by step examples.
+After to set up the examples please read [Factorial TDD](factorial-tdd.md) and follow the step by step examples.

 The project is written in JavaScript using JEST Unit Testing Framework.